 - It has been said to lower blood sugar levels.

 I typically use Spirulina in smoothies or in yogurt, but lately I have been exploring other ways to use it.
-Considering my huge sweet tooth, this recipe for Spirulina muffins is by far my favourite way to use the superfood.
+Considering my huge sweet tooth, this recipe for Spirulina muffins is by far my favorite way to use the superfood.
 I hope you give it a try too!

 1 cup all-purpose flower